-Now listen, beats can be confusing, everyone I have ever met has a slightly different interpretation of what a beat is and where they start and end, millions of ways of marking them etcetera.
-So here’s my overall guideline – beats denote a building of energy, until a change in energy.
+Now listen, beats can be confusing.
+Everyone I have ever met has a slightly different interpretation of what a beat is and where they start and end, millions of ways of marking them etcetera.
+So here’s my overall guideline: beats denote a building of energy, until a change in energy.
 What that means is, the beat continues until someone exits or enters or the conversation stops or changes.
 I like to use beats to build narrative tension and increase the stakes of the through-line of the scene.
 See below:

-Every scene tells a story, every single one.
+Every scene tells a story.
+Every single one.
 A scene is part of the bigger story of the script for sure, but every scene has a beginning a middle and an end.
 Generally speaking, most confirm to the story outline below.

 You can use your beats above, to work out what the narrative through-line of your scene is?
 What is the climax of it?
 The most important point of your scene, where the most vital information is revealed?
 Make sure that the energy of your scene builds up to that moment.
 So the audience can feel a cathartic release when that moment hits.
 Not all scenes are massively high stakes, I get that, but every scene does have a climax however big or small, it’s your job as the actor to find it and make it shine.

 Now clearly, the character played by Miles is talking about a lot more than a type of grape right?
 This is a man talking about how much he dislikes himself, he is opening up by having a vulnerable moment, talking with her about a topic they both understand, to make her understand him more.
-An actor who didn’t understand the subtext of this scene might assume that he was lecturing the other character about different grape verities – when with a thorough understanding of the subtext this scene becomes so much more.
+An actor who didn’t understand the subtext of this scene might assume that he was lecturing the other character about different grape varieties—when with a thorough understanding of the subtext this scene becomes so much more.

-In a way it’s kind of like catching sabre tooth tigers, challenging to get but worth it once you’re there.
+In a way, it’s kind of like catching sabre tooth tigers: challenging to get, but worth it once you’re there.

 What does my character want from the other character?
-Answer literally “I want them to get the money out of the till etc”
+Answer literally: “I want them to get the money out of the till, etc.”

 What is the essential action of the scene?
-To knock them off their high horse, bring them back to earth, make them see it’s going to be okay etc
+To knock them off their high horse, bring them back to earth, make them see it’s going to be okay, etc.

-Create an as if – Make up a situation using real people you know, that hasn’t happened.
-Use the imagined scenario as an improvisation then hit the dialogue at the top of the scene.
+Create an as if: make up a situation using real people you know that hasn’t happened.
+Use the imagined scenario as an improvisation, then hit the dialogue at the top of the scene.

-This technique to me feels like a hack, it’s an acting hack folks!
-This can very quickly get you to somewhere close to the emotional heart of the scene.
-Particularly the last point, if you make a realistic ‘As if’ using an imaged scenario, with real people from your personal life you will be amazed at how quickly you can find yourself living the emotional truth of the scene.
+This technique, to me, feels like a hack.
+It’s an acting hack folks!
+This can very quickly get you to somewhere close to the emotional heart of the scene—particularly the last point.
+If you make a realistic ‘As if’ using an imaged scenario, with real people from your personal life, you will be amazed at how quickly you can find yourself living the emotional truth of the scene.

-You may find that this technique and in fact all of the techniques I have gone through in this article don’t work for you, that is totally okay!
-There is more than one way to skin a cat – or a sabre tooth tiger for that matter!
-We have a tonne more acting resources on StageMilk.com as well as our online scene club where you could try out of a few of these ideas each month, and then get expert feedback on each scene you do!
-What a time to be alive.
-Hopefully, you did find something in this article that resonated with you and if so, why not share it around with your friends!
+You may find that this technique—and in fact all of the techniques I have gone through in this article—don’t work for you.
+That is totally okay!
+There is more than one way to skin a cat (or a sabre tooth tiger for that matter!)
+We have a tonne of acting resources on StageMilk.com as well as our online scene club, where you could try out of a few of these ideas each month and then get expert feedback on each scene you do!
+What a time to be alive… Hopefully, you did find something in this article that resonated with you; if so, why not share it around with your friends!